API Reference

 --zerodha-trading-segment

-The --data-feed option is required.
-The following table shows the available data feeds and their required options in non-interactive mode:
+The --data-provider-live option is required.
+The following table shows the available live data providers and their required options in non-interactive mode.
+To select multiple data providers, seperate them with a comma.
+The order you select them in defines the order of precedence.

 --binance-api-key or --binanceus-api-key